 Tying the knot between the ages of 28 and 32 has been linked to the lowest levels of divorce (Credit: Getty)

 The study suggests that there could be a ‘Goldilocks effect’ at work.
 Too young and we are still changing more year by year than later on in life, so marrying young may lead to later friction or growing apart.
 On the other hand, people who marry later in life may inherently be less suited to the institution, Wolfinger speculates.
 These people may somehow be more “congenitally cantankerous” and have trouble with their personal relationships, putting them at higher risk of divorce.

 As there is no causal evidence to prove this, trying to time your wedding to fit into the sweet spot of 28-32 is probably not going to make you immune to divorce.

 But what if it doesn’t work out — is there any ‘optimal’ month to call it quits?

 One study found divorce applications peak in March and August (Credit: Getty)

 In the US, one Washington-based study found that there were two peaks in divorce applications, in March and August.
 The reason behind this, the authors speculate, is that couples hold off over the holidays during winter and summer.
 These breaks are “symbolically charged moments” when filing for divorce would often be seen as inappropriate, the authors say.
 Or perhaps they’re simply impractical, as their lawyers may be out of the office too.

 But once families and lawyers alike are back from their festivities, divorce applications surge.
-The reason the post-winter peak is delayed until March, the authors suggest, is because couples might take a while to get their resources together and hire a lawyer.

 Beyond Washington state, US family lawyers anecdotally report an annual spike in couples seeking to end their marriages in January.
 Exactly why January is a popular moment isn’t clear, but it could be the combined effects of the end of the holiday period and the usual New Year urges for a fresh start.